PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 ![Symfony container in front office](/assets/images/2024/05/sfcontainer.jpeg)

 ### Symfony layout in back office

 In PrestaShop 9.0, the back office layout is now fully managed by Symfony and [Twig components](https://symfony.com/bundles/ux-twig-component/current/index.html).
 This makes the code cleaner and easier to maintain.
 We prioritized backward compatibility, so your modules should work as usual.
 However, we need the community's help to test and spot any issues.
 We will share more information about these changes in the developer documentation.

 ### Login page in the back office has been migrated to Symfony

 As part of the Symfony migration, the login page in the back office has been migrated to Symfony.
-This is a quite a significant which will allow us to improve the security of the login process and make it more flexible in the future.
+This is a quite a significant change which will allow us to improve the security of the login process and make it more flexible in the future.
 There are still some improvements to be made, but the first step has been taken.
 If you want to know more about the changes, you can read the [pull request](https://github.com/PrestaShop/PrestaShop/pull/35983) and follow EPIC [Migrate Login backoffice page and authentication system to Symfony](https://github.com/PrestaShop/PrestaShop/issues/36001).

 –